agemoai/arcsolver/README.md

 each of which holds two [`ArcGrid`](https://agemoai.github.io/arcsolver/task.html#arcgrid)s.
-Each class has convenient `plot` methods for visualization or directly outputting to base64-encoded strings that can be passed to Claude
+Each class has convenient `plot` methods for visualization or directly outputting to binary strings that can be passed to Claude.

 ``` python
 print(f"Input grid 1 plot: {task.train[0].input.plot(to_base64=True)[:20]}...")